 (c) is not manufactured in a form to be inhaled;

-“prohibited drug” means drug to which this Act applies by virtue of section 4;
+prohibited drug means drug to which this Act applies by virtue of section 4;

-“prohibited plant” means plant to which this Act applies by virtue of section 4, or part of that plant;
+prohibited plant means plant to which this Act applies by virtue of section 4, or part of that plant;

-“sample”, in relation to any thing, means a sample of the thing taken by an approved analyst or an approved botanist under section 26A(a);
+sample, in relation to any thing, means a sample of the thing taken by an approved analyst or an approved botanist under section 26A(a);

-“simple offence” means simple offence under this Act;
+simple offence means simple offence under this Act;

-“specified drug” means specified drug as defined by section 5 of the Poisons Act 1964;
+specified drug means specified drug as defined by section 5 of the Poisons Act 1964;

-“summary court” means court of summary jurisdiction constituted by a magistrate sitting alone;
+summary court means court of summary jurisdiction constituted by a magistrate sitting alone;

-“the Poisons Act 1964” includes any regulations made and in force under that Act;
+the Poisons Act 1964 includes any regulations made and in force under that Act;

-“the regulations” means the regulations made and in force under this Act;
+the regulations means the regulations made and in force under this Act;

-“to cultivate”, in relation to a prohibited plant, includes to grow, sow or scatter the seed produced by, or to plant, nurture, tend or harvest, the prohibited plant;
+to cultivate, in relation to a prohibited plant, includes to grow, sow or scatter the seed produced by, or to plant, nurture, tend or harvest, the prohibited plant;

-“to possess” includes to control or have dominion over, and to have the order or disposition of, and inflections and derivatives of the verb “to possess” have correlative meanings;
+to possess includes to control or have dominion over, and to have the order or disposition of, and inflections and derivatives of the verb “to possess” have correlative meanings;

-“to supply” includes to deliver, dispense, distribute, forward, furnish, make available, provide, return or send, and it does not matter that something is supplied on behalf of another or on whose behalf it is supplied;
+to supply includes to deliver, dispense, distribute, forward, furnish, make available, provide, return or send, and it does not matter that something is supplied on behalf of another or on whose behalf it is supplied;

-“veterinary surgeon” means registered veterinary surgeon as defined by section 2 of the Veterinary Surgeons Act 1960.
+veterinary surgeon means registered veterinary surgeon as defined by section 2 of the Veterinary Surgeons Act 1960.

 (2) In the case of liquid preparations, percentages shall, unless other provision in that behalf is made by the regulations, be calculated on the basis that a preparation containing 1% of a substance means a preparation in which one gram of the substance, if a solid, or one millilitre of the substance, if a liquid, is contained in every 100 millilitres of the preparation, and so in proportion for any greater or lesser percentage.